· ·

-One month outside of Osaka, Japan | April 2024 Travel Budget Breakdown
+One Month Outside of Osaka, Japan | April 2024 Travel Budget Breakdown

 I recently spent 6 weeks living just outside of Osaka, Japan in a small town called Daito.